catalyst-cloud/catalystcloud-docs/source/first-instance/openstack-sdk.rst

 Now that we have the OpenstackSDK installed, the next step in getting an instance running is to provide your Python script with the correct credentials and configuration appropriate for your project.
-The easiest way to achieve this is to make use of environment variables.
-You can make use of the standard variables provided by an OpenStack RC file as described at :ref:`source-rc-file`.
+If you have already sourced your OpenRC file, then this step has been taken care of already.
+If you still need to source your OpenRC, there is a link above in the requirements section of this document .

 |

-Once you have set your environment variables, we are able to create an instance using the openstack-SDK.
+Once your environment variables have been set, we are able to create an instance using the openstack-SDK.
 We have prepared below a python script that will create all the various resources needed to set up a blank ubuntu18 instance with a block storage volume attached.
 If you want to create an instance with different parameters, you can see find information on how to create your own scripts on the `OpenstackSDK documentation`_:

 .. _OpenstackSDK documentation: https://docs.openstack.org/openstacksdk/latest/